Visiting Marfa, Texas? Don’t miss these things to do.

 Local Tip: They offer special events like Sunrise at Chinati where they open at daybreak to appreciate some of the exhibits in morning light.

 If you love handcrafted artisan products, then you need to see the boots made by Cobra Rock.
 As you walk in, you are immediately greeted by the smell of leather.
-You can browse through items by other small independent designers, see the machines they use to make the boots, or order your very own.
+You can browse items by other small independent designers, see the machines they use to make the boots, or order your own.

 Local Tip: In most cases, the boots will take time to finish so they will ship them to you once they are done.
 You can also preorder them before your visit.